beerose/blog/content/posts/comments-db-model/post.md

 I used a CTE again in this query mostly because I like using it 😅, but you can manage perfectly well without it!

+You need to remember that the `text` column has a limit.
+Though, it's big enough that it shouldn't be a problem unless you have A LOT of nested levels and/or use long strings to represent comments' ids.

 ### Using ltree

 If you're using Postgres, you might be interested in checking out a [ltree](https://www.postgresql.org/docs/9.1/ltree.html) data type.
 It represents labels of data stored in a hierarchical tree-like structure.
 Postgres provides many ltree operators to search through the hierarchical data, for example, searching for ancestors or descendants.

-A ltree's label is a sequence of alphanumeric characters and underscores less than 256 bytes long.
-A label path is a sequence of labels separated by dots, e.g. `1.2.3`.
+A ltree's _label_ is a sequence of alphanumeric characters and underscores less than 256 bytes long.
+A _label path_ is a sequence of labels separated by dots, e.g. `1.2.3`.

 To use this data type, we need to add an extension to Postgres and create a new column: